-- To change the coil, twist the coil and replace it with the selected coil.
+- To change the coil, twist the coil to remove and replace it with your selected coil.

-- Dab your wax on to the coils and then replace the mouthpiece.
+- Load your material directly on the coils and then replace the mouthpiece.

 - Press the power button five times to turn on the device.